ivalb/nanoTeX/README.md

 <h2>Acknowledgments</h2>

 Thanks to Luigi Scarso and Massimiliano Dominici for their availability.
 In particular, I would like to remind you that the initial installer code for Linux was written by Luigi Scarso.
-I would also like to express my special thanks to Tommaso Gordini, who has tested both installers, and particularly the one for Windows.
+I would also like to express my special thanks to Tommaso Gordini, who has tested the installers, and particularly those for Windows and Mac.

 Installation (Linux)
 -------------------------------------